CelerPi/CharityOasis/README.md

 ### Revenue Distribution and Project Support

-The COC online store allocates 20% of its quarterly revenue for project operations and support:
+The CHO online store allocates 20% of its quarterly revenue for project operations and support:
 - 5% for token buyback and burning to reduce market supply and stabilize token value.
 - 5% for the permanent incentive pool to support platform incentive mechanisms and rewards.
 - 10% for the charity fund pool to support various charitable projects.

 ## Presale Fund Allocation Plan

-COC ensures the transparent and efficient use of funds.
+CHO ensures the transparent and efficient use of funds.
 All fund usage will be regularly disclosed and subject to community oversight.

 - **Technical Development**: 20% (2 billion tokens) for token development and maintenance, including smart contract development and data transparency tool implementation.
 These funds will cover developer salaries, necessary hardware and software purchases, and other technical-related expenses.
 - **Marketing**: 10% (1 billion tokens) for project promotion and community building, attracting more users and partners.
 These funds will be used for advertising, market promotion activities, partnership establishment, and more.